If you are arrested overseas:

 - Personally notify, or ask the prison authorities to notify, the U.S. embassy or consulate.
 Contact information for U.S. Embassies and Consulates overseas can be found here or by going to the individual Country Specific Information pages.

-- Contact your supervisor and relatives.
+- Contact your supervisor or trip leader, and relatives.

 Consular Assistance to U.S. Prisoners